EmilGligore/Datasets-Join-Challenge/README.md

-Datasets Join Challenge
+🗂️ Datasets Join Challenge
-This project focuses on integrating and harmonizing data from three distinct datasets, each describing information about the same companies from different sources.
-The objective is to create a unified dataset that consolidates all available information with improved accuracy for each column.
-Below are the details of the input datasets:
+This project tackles the integration of data from three different datasets, each providing information about the same companies but collected from diverse sources.
+The goal is to create a unified dataset with improved accuracy for each column.

-Input Datasets
+📄 Input Datasets
-Google Dataset
+1. Google Dataset

-Columns: address, category, city, country code, country name, name, phone, phone country code, raw address, raw phone, region code, region name, text, zip code, domain.
+This dataset includes information about companies from Google and contains the following columns:

+address
+category
+city
+country code
+country name
+name
+phone
+phone country code
+raw address
+raw phone
+region code
+region name
+text
+zip code
+domain
-Facebook Dataset
+2. Facebook Dataset

-Columns: domain, address, categories, city, country code, country name, description, email, link, name, page type, phone, phone country code, region code, region name, zip code.
+This dataset provides company information from Facebook, with the following columns:

+domain
+address
+categories
+city
+country code
+country name
+description
+email
+link
+name
+page type
+phone
+phone country code
+region code
+region name
+zip code
-Website Dataset
+3. Website Dataset

-Columns: root domain, domain suffix, language, legal name, main city, main country, main region, phone, site name, TLD, category (data columns are delimited by ;).
+This dataset contains website data, formatted with ; as the delimiter, and the following columns:

+root domain
+domain suffix
+language
+legal name
+main city
+main country
+main region
+phone
+site name
+TLD
+category
-Objective
+🎯 Objective
-The goal is to create a fourth dataset that merges the information from all three sources while ensuring greater accuracy in key columns such as category, address, phone, and company name.
-This process involves data cleaning, deduplication, and validation techniques to reconcile inconsistencies across the datasets.
+The objective of this project is to create a fourth dataset by merging the information from all three sources while ensuring:

+Greater accuracy in key columns such as category, address, phone, and company name.
+Consistency and completeness through data cleaning, deduplication, and validation techniques.
+This unified dataset will serve as a more reliable and comprehensive resource for further analysis.